Why order from Saturnworks?

 What’s the difference between a summer and a mixer?

-Both the Saturnworks active summer and active mixer use the same circuit to combine the signals.
-The mixer simply adds level controls to the inputs to control the mix.
+Saturnworks active summers and mixers use the same circuit to combine the signals.
+The mixer simply adds level controls to the inputs in order to control the mix.
 If you’ve already got level controls on the inputs that you would prefer to use, then you can go with a summer.
 Our active summers feature a level control knob, which allows you to trim the level of the combined output.

 What’s the difference between passive and active summers/mixers?